perfsonar/docs/release_candidates/5.0.0/_sources/multi_ma_install.rst.txt

 Installing the Measurement Archive Software
 ============================================
 The measurement archive is implemented using a software package named *perfsonar-archive*.
-Ypur can install as a standalone package on any perfSONAR supported operating system with the following:
+You can install as a standalone package on any perfSONAR supported operating system with the following:

   *CentOS/RedHat:*::